 A 5-week old kitten also requires intensive medical monitoring.
 Although they will not get their first vaccination shots until they reach 8 weeks of age, addressing flea problem and possible diseases, such as problem with immune system, is an important aspect of 5-week old kitten care.

 Take your kitten to your vet to find out about the best non-toxic flea treatment for them and to test whether your kitten suffers from dangerous diseases such as feline immunodeficiency virus.
-Don’t forget to take a fecal sample to find out whether your kitten eats properly or whether they have some problem with their digestive system.TAGs:5 week old kitten, 5 week old kitten development, Five week old kittens, how long does it take for a kitten to walk
+Don’t forget to take a fecal sample to find out whether your kitten eats properly or whether they have some problem with their digestive system.TAGs:5 week old kitten, kitten care tips, what to feed a 5 week old kitten, 5 week old kittens, 5 week old kittens care, 5 week old kitten vet checks, 5 week old kitten care, training 5 week old kitten, very weak 5 week kitten, caring for 5 week old kittens